Slowly rotating gravastars: Linearized Einstein Equations for Slow Rotation

 Here $\r$ is the background energy density, constant in the interior and exterior of the gravastar, given by (\ref{rhop})-(\ref{rhop0}), and $\EE_0$, $\EE_2$ are its monopole and quadrupole perturbations.
-The covariant conservation equation $\na_\m T^\m_{\ \,\n} = 0$ for the $T^\m_{\ \,\n}$ in Eq.~\eqref{EMT} becomes $\pa_\m \EE=0$, and in particular its $\n=r,\th$ components and $\rho={\rm const}$ require
+The covariant conservation equation $\na_\m T^\m_{\ \,\n} = 0$ for the $T^\m_{\ \,\n}$ in Eq.~\eqref{EMT} becomes $\pa_\m \EE=0$, and in particular its $\n=r,\th$ components and $\rho={\rm const}$ require in the interior and exterior regions, with $\EE_0=0$ in the exterior.